Kristine Jarinovska

-Kristine Jarinovska (born 22 August 1977) is legal scientist, doctor of juridical science, legal scholar, sworn advocate, attorney at law and was the Secretary of State of Ministry of Education and Science of the Republic of Latvia.
+Kristine Jarinovska (born 22 August 1977) is legal scientist, doctor of juridical science, legal scholar, sworn advocate, attorney at law, historian and was the Secretary of State of Ministry of Education and Science of the Republic of Latvia, leading researcher of the University of Latvia.

 Education

-Jarinovska was raised in the United States state of Wisconsin.
+Jarinovska was raised in a family of Latvian emigres in the state of Wisconsin.
 She graduated from the Catholic Xavier High School in Appleton, Wisconsin in 1997.
 Jarinovska graduated from Riga Graduate School of Law in 2003.
 In her doctoral studies, Jarinovska conducted research at the Université Paris X, Académie de Versailles.
 Doctor of juridical science, Dr. iur. doctor iuris of the University of Latvia.

 Civil servant

 Jarinovska works as legal expert for the government.
 She served as a civil servant from 1999 in the Latvian Ministry of Justice, mainly as Director of the Department of Methodology and Systematization.
 She participated in a legal research network of European Union independent experts, investigating fundamental rights, legal aid, European law and other law research topics.
-Jarinovska served as Deputy Director-General State Environmental Service, State Capital Shareholder in various capital companies of the Republic of Latvia, Chairperson of Certification Commission for Insolvency Administrators, Chairperson of Board of Directors state joint-stock company "Courts agency", High Executive state limited liability Gazette of the Republic of Latvia.
-Jarinovska was leading actor in preparing contract between Latvian and Swedish governments in creating Riga Graduated School of Law and transfer shares to University of Latvia.
+Jarinovska served as Deputy Director-General of the Latvian State Environmental Service, State Capital Shareholder in various capital companies of the Republic of Latvia, Chairperson of the Certification Commission for Insolvency Administrators, Chairperson of the Board of Directors of the state joint-stock company Tiesu namu aģentūra ('Courthouse Agency') and of the government gazette Latvijas Vēstnesis.
+Jarinovska was leading actor in preparing a contract between the Latvian and Swedish governments in creating Riga Graduated School of Law and transfer shares to University of Latvia.